Upsilon Carinae

+Properties

-The primary component, υ Carinae A, has a stellar classification of A8 Ib, making it a supergiant star that has exhausted the hydrogen at its core and evolved away from its brief main sequence lifetime as an O9 V star.
-With an apparent magnitude of +3.08, it has an effective temperature of about 7,600 K, giving it a white hue.
+The primary component, υ Carinae A, has a stellar classification of A8 Ib, making it a supergiant star that has exhausted the hydrogen at its core and evolved away from its brief main sequence lifetime as an B-type star.
+With an apparent magnitude of +3.08, it has an effective temperature of about 7,500 K, giving it a white hue.
 The companion, υ Carinae B, is a giant star with a classification of B7 III, although Mandrini and Niemela (1986) suggested it may be a subgiant star with a classification of B4–5 IV.
 The outer envelope of this star has an effective temperature of around 23,000 K, resulting in the blue-white hue of a B-type star.

 The two stars have an angular separation of 5.030 arcseconds.
 As a binary star system, they would have an estimated orbital period of at least 19,500 years and a present-day separation of around 2,000 Astronomical Units.
 This system is roughly 12 million years old.